In the last year or so, I’ve been focusing on making money with Amazon KDP & self publishing low & no content books.

 Once you have made a couple of sales within a particular niche, try and expand on that.

 Create a new book in the same niche, but in a different style.
-Or create a book in a closely related niche or sub niche.

 Unless you’re doing a simple planner, don’t just use one interior with multiple different covers.